georgiafbi/machine-learning-challenge/README.md

 To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.

-In this homework assignment, you will need to:
+In this challenge, you will need to:

 1. [Preprocess the raw data](#Preprocessing)
 2. [Tune the models](#Tune-Model-Parameters)